IPA Research Committee (RC)

 Am I eligible to apply for a Grant under the Small Grant scheme?

-The small grant scheme is only available to IPA Candidates and recent appointed IPA Members of less than two years duration.
+The small grant scheme is only available to IPA Candidates and recent appointed IPA Members of less than three years post-graduation.

 How can I access a Mentor?